samsquire/ideas3/README.md

 # 97. System bootstrap account

-An online service whereby common dotfiles and configuration files can be protected by password and "logged" into at system log in time.
+An online service whereby common dotfiles and configuration files can be protected by an online account and copied to the system at system login time.

 This is what Ubuntu One should have been.